lagimik/PartnerCrucible/_posts/2022-09-06-signaltonoise-launch.md

 ### Insider

-As a first insider's view, I'd invite you to explore the [Partner Crucible](https://lagimik.github.io/PartnerCrucible/).
-This project aims to serve as an entry point into the wealth of information and services available to Canadian Microsoft partners.
+As a first insider's view, I'd invite you to explore the [Partner Crucible](https://lagimik.github.io/PartnerCrucible/): this project aims to serve as an entry point into the wealth of information and services available to Canadian Microsoft partners.
 The Partner Crucible will curate links, models, and insights to ensure our partners have an overview and a quick path forward.